michellevit/Production-Planner/README.txt

   - Delete all the welcome.css file versions in django/static
   - CD into the project's root directory
   - Run: docker exec -it production-planner-backend-1 python manage.py collectstatic --noinput
-- If changes were made to the entire app in VSCode:
-  - docker-compose down
-  - docker-compose build
-    - Add '--no-cache' to build from scratch, ignoring previuous builds
-  - docker-compose up
-- If changes were just made to one image:
-  - docker build -t your_image_name .

 -----------